I've been learning more about giftedness lately. I took this inventory:

 I did a sensory treatment on myself, because I am learning about sensory issues too and, from an Esogetic standpoint, sensory treatments are for our world view and our willingness to grow.
 If we see the world as dangerous and ourselves as incompetent, or if we think that we are right and we are too rigid to consider any other possibility, then we will have problems.

 When I think of my son with sensory issues (in the mainstream way, he likes to pull a hoodie over his head tight, and he merges his body with others).
 As a kid, he would push others to try to engage them in play.
-He was the one I had with the epidural turned up way too high for his induced birth.
-So he was trapped in the birth canal, and I didn't register that he was engaged and ready for me to push, so he could be born.
+During his induced birth, I had the epidural turned up way too high, so he was trapped in the birth canal, and I didn't register that he was engaged and ready for me to push, so he could be born.

 Unlike mainstream sensory treatments, that try to get us to tolerate more sensory experiences (while calming the stem brain with repetition and rhythm), Esogetic sensory treatment shifts our perception, so our sensory system doesn't have to keep over reacting.
 The only reason it overreacts is to signal that there is a problem with our current perception.